-Most women hope to see a sign of impending labour but are freaked out by the idea of bloody show.
+Most women hope to see a sign of impending labor but are freaked out by the idea of a bloody show.

 Seeing blood during pregnancy is a little frightening.

-Is it actually a sign of labour?
-Or is this what’s known as losing your mucous plug?
+Is it actually a sign of labor?
+Or is this what’s known as losing your mucus plug?

 Do you need to get to the hospital pronto?

-Here are 8 facts you need to know about bloody show.
+Here are 8 facts you need to know about the bloody show.

 #1: What is a bloody show?